 How to fight password theft using the multi-factor authentication techniques available in ADSelfService Plus

 Issue: One of the main intrusion techniques used by hackers is password theft.
-In fact, stolen credentials ranked first in the top 20 data breach action varieties in 2018.
+In fact, stolen credentials ranked among the top 5 data breach action types in 2022.

 Use case: Most organizations rely heavily on passwords to secure their network resources.
-However, users deal with their password saturated lives by often creating weak passwords and reuse them across critical business accounts.
+However, users deal with their password saturated lives by often creating weak passwords and reusing them across critical business accounts.
 This makes stealing passwords the easiest way to get hold of network resources.
-Hackers only need to crack one user's password to gain entry into an organization's network and cause havoc.
+Hackers only need to crack one user's password to enter an organization's network and cause havoc.

-Solution: ADSelfService Plus makes stolen passwords ineffective by mandating a second layer of authentication (2FA) for:
+Solution: ADSelfService Plus makes stolen passwords ineffective by mandating a additional layers of authentication (MFA) for

 - Windows, macOS, and Linux OS remote access.